Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Methodology

-Given the most recent Central Event at time $T$, GRAIL performs \emph{structure-aware retrieval} to identify a compact set of clinically plausible next-visit events.
+\paragraph{Structure-Aware Retrieval via Multi-Cone Risk Horizons.} Given the most recent Central Event at time $T$, Risk Horizons performs \emph{structure-aware retrieval} to identify a compact set of clinically plausible next-visit events.
 We refer to this retrieved, modality-typed candidate set as the \emph{Risk Horizon}.
 Unlike standard nearest-neighbor retrieval in embedding space, our approach explicitly incorporates hierarchical structure, cross-modal temporal associations, and directional progression.
+The goal is to favor candidates representing plausible downstream specialization or progression rather than merely nearby semantic similarity.